 A classic French dessert given a spicy herbal twist, this was very solidly made and somewhat unusually presented like a cheesecake instead of in a ramekin.
 The crème brûlée had a really rich custard-like texture, complete with a crispy burnt sugar top layer and biscuit base.
 It also had a lovely deep vanilla flavour (with evidence of real crushed vanilla pods) tinged with the warm, sweet and mildly spicy taste of star anise.
 The latter was very aptly paired with a licorice reduction that had a similarly refreshing bittersweetness about it.
 The pear accompaniments had a very nice juicy bite and the caramelised slice in particular had an unusually deep and concentrated sweetness that was a great match for the lush herbal flavours of the crème brûlée.
 This was on the whole a very interesting and effective combination of flavours.

 With the main meal finished, we decided to get some tea/coffee and chocolate at a supplement and received a whole array of chocolate squares of various intensities and cocoa types in a nice little wooden drawer, a dish full of chocolate covered almonds, and the signature Ramsay petit fours of strawberry & vanilla ice cream coated in white chocolate (which I've already had on my own visits to the flagship RGR).
-Not bad at all for a mer£5 extra per person!
+Not bad at all for a mere £5 extra per person!

-The Sencha was pretty good, by the way!
+The Sencha was pretty good, by the way! |

-just before we left the restaurant.
+A very blissful Angela just before we left the restaurant. |

 In summary, it had been a lovely afternoon catching up with an old friend over a nice and slow lunch.
 The service was generally warm and professional and the cooking, though not exactly what I would call mind-blowing, was very solid indeed.
 We were both sufficiently impressed by this 'basic' lunch menu, and I certainly hope to return myself for the full tasting menu, to experience the full capabilities of the kitchen team.